 The Company develops, markets and supports application development, deployment and integration software.
-Its core product line, Progress, is composed primarily of the Progress ProVision, Progress RDBMS, Progress WebSpeed, Progress Open AppServer and Progress DataServers products.
-In October 2000, the Company began shipping the latest major enhancement to the Progress product line, Progress Version 9.1.
-The Company began commercial shipments of SonicMQ, an E-Business messaging server, in December 1999 and shipped the latest release, SonicMQ 3.5, in May 2001.
+Its core product line, Progress, is composed primarily of the Progress ProVision, Progress RDBMS, Progress WebSpeed, Progress Open AppServer and Progress DataServer products.
+In September 2001, the Company began shipping the latest major enhancement to the Progress product line, Progress Version 9.1c.
+The Company began commercial shipments of SonicMQ, an e-business messaging server, in December 1999 and shipped the latest release, SonicMQ 3.5, in May 2001.
 Software license revenue historically has been generated primarily from internally developed products.
 Geographic expansion in overseas markets has been achieved through a combination of establishing new offices in new markets and the acquisition of the Progress-related assets of certain distributors.

 In December 2000, the Company began conducting business through three separate operating units and a supporting research and business development unit in order to enhance the Company's opportunities in the e-business marketplace.
-The first operating unit conducts business as the Progress Company and provides the Progress 4GL, WebSpeed and the Progress RDBMS products and services.
-The second operating unit, Sonic Software Corporation, is a provider of E-Business messaging software and services.
-The third operating unit, NuSphere Corporation, provides enhanced open source database software and services.
+The first operating unit conducts business as the Progress Company and provides the Progress product set and services for building e-business solutions.
+The second operating unit, Sonic Software Corporation, is a provider of e-business messaging software and services.
+The third operating unit, NuSphere Corporation, provides enhanced open source software and services.
 PSC Labs has responsibility for research and new business development activities.